Western use of the swastika in the early 20th century: Efforts to remove historical swastikas

 More than 900 cast iron lampposts decorated with swastikas remain in place in downtown Glendale, California.
 The lampposts were manufactured in Canton, Ohio and installed in the 1920s.
 In 1995 the city responded to complaints that the lampposts should be removed.
 The city attorney's response included "...research has revealed that the symbol itself was not uncommon in Judaism.
 The symbol itself has been found to appear in ancient synagogues as well as being found as a symbol appearing on sarcophagus in Roman catacombs."
 Cost to replace the lampposts was estimated at $3 million.
 The Glendale Historical Society "has recommended preservation of the lampposts to the maximum extent possible."

 Similar swastika designs can be seen on the lampposts outside the old San Francisco Mint, built in 1873, and listed on the National Register of Historic Places since 1976 and currently serves as a museum.

-The California State Historical Resources Commission] nominated the Los Gatos Union High School for listing on the National Register of Historic Places in 2003.
+The California State Historical Resources Commission nominated the Los Gatos Union High School for listing on the National Register of Historic Places in 2003.
 Historic Architect A. G. Dill thanked the commission.
 "Ms. Dill stated that her office was galvanized in 1999 when the new school principal attempted to chisel off the Greek key design because it had a swastika pattern.
 The school was built in 1925 prior to the Nazis taking over the symbol.
 Educators need to be educated."

 The New Mexico State University yearbook continued under the title The Swastika in honour of the traditional meaning of the symbol.

 In January 1999, Civil Rights groups asked the Jefferson County, Alabama Commission to remove nine swastikas carved into stone pillars at the county courthouse in Birmingham, Alabama.
 The building was completed in 1931 with symbols featuring both left and right facing arms.
 A commission aide said officials would not consider the request unless there were "an awful lot of folks worrying us."

 The restored Balboa Park Hospitality House in San Diego became controversial when swastika symbols were discovered on five light fixtures.
 The design dates to 1935.
 Park officials welded metal plates over the swastikas after a protest by the Anti-Defamation League.
 The San Diego Historical Society notes that the lamps were donated by a German American group and were intended to represent Nazi symbols.
 The nearby Balboa Park tea house had previously featured swastika decorations in 1915.

-A hand-carved wooden horse with swastikas on its saddle has been removed from a classic carousel at a shopping centre in Portland, Oregon following complaints by the public.
-The carousel was built in 1921 and installed in Venice, California and later was a featured ride at Jantzen Beach Amusement Park which opened in 1928 as the largest amusement park in the United States.
-The Parker "Four-Row Park Carousel" was added to the National Register of Historic Places in 1987.
-It is the only surviving carousel out of four made from the design.
-The original was created for the 1904 St. Louis World's Fair.
+A hand-carved wooden horse with swastikas on its saddle was removed from the 1921 Jantzen Beach Carousel, listed on the National Register of Historic Places.